 Wild Bird Eco is the nature tour operator I used on my first trips.
 One of their guides, Rattapon Kaichid, aka “Tu”, used to guide and may still do occasionally.
 Tu is a fabulous all round naturalist, knows a lot about Thailand’s mammals and is great at finding them plus he is a really nice guy.
 I highly recommend him.
 I also highly recommend Jirayu Ekkul (aka Tour) from Wild Encounter Thailand who I used in 2017 to organise and guide our trip.
+Jirayu also took me to Khao Yai in search of bats in 2023.

 In January 2004 there was a large colony of Lyle’s Flying Foxes at the Wat Pho temple on the outskirts of Bangkok.
 In July 2017 I saw both Eden’s Whales and Irrawaddy Dolphins in a day trip from Bangkok.
+And in October 2024 I saw Sunda Short-nosed Fruit Bats feeding in front of my hotel downtown.

 Hala Bala National Park